 Finding the Right Essential Oils Company

-While researching these essential oils, I was amazed at how many essential oil companies there are!
+While researching for this post, I was amazed to find out how many essential oil companies are out there!
 They all seem great, and I think it’s important that you try out your options to decide which company is best for you.
 The company I chose to go with is Rocky Mountain Oils, for many reasons.
 One of the top reasons is its commitment to sustainability, quality, and purity.

 This is especially important for me because I have two little boys running around the house, and I want to make sure any products I use are going to be safe for them and myself.
-Using chemical-free products is also important during pregnancy because they can help keep you and your baby safer throughout those long nine months.
+Using chemical-free products is also important during pregnancy because they can assure safety for you and your baby throughout those long nine months.

 Essential Oils to Use for Labor and Delivery